JerichoJones/PowerShell-Deployment-Extension-Kit-Mods/README.md

 ## My modifications to the PowerShell Deployment Extension Kit v2.2.8 created by the [Friends of MDT](https://github.com/FriendsOfMDT).

-Feature/Changes are listed in the header of each script These scripts are mean't to be used as a group.
+Feature/Changes are listed in the header of each script.

+These scripts are mean't to be used as a group.
 Mixing and matching is on you.

 View Raw to see the output without word wrapping.